U-441

 The doctor, Marine-Stabsarzt Dr. Pfaffinger, took over the boat and tried to reach base.
 On the bridge besides the doctor were two radio personnel, the chief electrical engineer and one torpedo mechanic.

-But the miracle happened and U-Flak 1 reached the coast near Brest.
-When they met the first German outpost ship, the ship tried to communicate with the boat using signal flags, but there was not a single man on the U-boat bridge who was able to read the signals.
+By some miracle U-Flak 1 reached the coast near Brest.
+When they met the first German outpost ship, the ship tried to communicate with the boat using signal flags, but there was no-one on the U-boat bridge able to decipher the signals.

 On 13 July, 1943 U-Flak 1 returned to base at Brest.

-It was the last patrol as U-Flak 1, because Dönitz realized that the U-Flak boats weren't the solution to the great problem of the constant Allied aircraft-attacks in the Bay of Biscay.
+It was the last patrol as U-Flak 1, because Dönitz realized that the U-Flak boats weren't the solution to the problem of the constant Allied air attacks in the Bay of Biscay.

 U-Flak 1 became U-441 again.
-The boat went out on 10 more patrols under Kptlt.
-Klaus Hartmann before it was located and sunk with all hands (51 men) by a British Liberator aircraft.
+The boat went out on ten more patrols under Kptlt.
+Klaus Hartmann before she was located and sunk with all hands (51 men) by a British Liberator aircraft.

 Men lost from the boat